Rare decays of b hadrons: Experiments

 \section{Experiments}

 There are essentially two families of experiments studying \bquark hadrons: \begin{description} \item[\boldmath\B factories] are experiments based at \epem colliders operating most of the time at a collision energy near $10.6\gev$, corresponding to the mass of the $\PUpsilon(4S)$ resonance, the lightest meson decaying to two \B mesons.
-ARGUS\mycite{Albrecht:1988vy} (at DESY, Germany), CLEO\mycite{Andrews:1982dp} (at Cornell, USA), \babar\mycite{Aubert:2001tu} at SLAC (Stanford, USA), and Belle\mycite{Abashian:2000cg} at KEK (Tsukuba, Japan) are notable examples of such experiments. \item[Hadron collider experiments] operate at a \proton{}\proton or \proton{}\antiproton collider with centre-of-mass energies of several \tev.
+ARGUS\mycite{Albrecht:1988vy} at DESY (Hamburg, Germany), CLEO\mycite{Andrews:1982dp} at Cornell (Ithaka, USA), \babar\mycite{Aubert:2001tu} at SLAC (Stanford, USA), Belle\mycite{Abashian:2000cg} and its successor Belle II\mycite{Abe:2010gxa} at KEK (Tsukuba, Japan) are notable examples of such experiments. \item[Hadron collider experiments] operate at a \proton{}\proton or \proton{}\antiproton collider with centre-of-mass energies of several \tev.
 CDF and D0 were located at Fermilab's Tevatron (Batavia, USA)\mycite{Paulini:1999px}.
 ATLAS\mycite[Dunford:2014]{Dunford:2014,Aad:2008zzm}, CMS\mycite{Chatrchyan:2008aa} and LHCb\mycite{Alves:2008zz} presently operate at CERN's LHC (Geneva, Switzerland). \end{description} Hadron colliders have the advantage of much larger production rates: the production cross-section of \bquark quarks is a factor 500\:000 larger\mycite{LHCb-PAPER-2015-037} at the LHC than at a \B factory.
 The advantage of the \B factories is cleanliness.
 Collision events with a produced $\PUpsilon(4S)$ resonance are easy to identify, allowing for high efficiencies and low background levels.
 In such events only two \B mesons are produced, making the reconstruction of the full collision event possible.
 In a typical LHC collision only one in hundred collisions produce a \bquark quark pair and the two \bquark hadrons are surrounded by hundreds of other particles.
-Efficient background fighting techniques are thus essential and have a cost in terms of efficiencies.
-This is achieved by vertexing which exploits the \bquark-hadron flight distance --- but this only works for decay modes with at least two charged particles produced at the \bquark-hadron decay vertex.
-The physics programme is also somewhat different: \B factories have only access to \Bz and \Bp mesons (and \Bs mesons when operating at the $\PUpsilon(5S)$ resonance), while hadronic collisions produce all \bquark hadrons, including the \Bs meson, the \Bc meson (composed of a \cquark quark and an \bquarkbar anti-quark), and \bquark baryons as the \Lb and \Xib.
+Efficient background fighting techniques are thus essential, but have a cost in terms of efficiencies.
+Excellent background rejection is achieved by precise vertexing and exploiting the \bquark-hadron flight distance.